Research

 The Long-Term Effects of Universal Free School Meal Policies: Evidence from the Community Eligibility Provision

 School meal policies in the United States are at a crossroads: half of public K–12 schools provide universal free meals to all students, regardless of income, while the other half offer free and reduced-price (FRP) meals based on income eligibility.
 Do universal policies improve student outcomes compared to targeted policies for low-income children?
 I evaluate the short- and long-term effects of universal free school meal policies using linked administrative data from Texas.
-I exploit the staggered rollout of the Community Eligibility Provision (CEP), a federal policy that allows schools to provide meals free to all students.
+I exploit the staggered rollout of the Community Eligibility Provision (CEP), a federal policy that allows high-poverty schools to offer meals free to all students.
 I find that CEP increases meal take-up by 6.2 percentage points (10 percent).
 Higher-income students previously ineligible for FRP are more responsive to CEP than low-income students already eligible under FRP.
-Despite the increase in take-up, CEP has no discernible impact on academic, behavioral, or economic outcomes overall or across most subgroups, in either the short or long run.
-I quantify the trade-offs between CEP’s modest benefits and higher program costs using the marginal value of public funds framework (MVPF).
+Despite the increase in take-up, I detect no improvements in academic, behavioral, or economic outcomes overall or across most subgroups, in either the short or long run.
+Applying the marginal value of public funds framework, I show that the costs of CEP exceed its benefits, suggesting limited efficiency gains from universal provision relative to targeted support.

 Work in Progress